Monday, December 15, 2014

 Layered Mint Chocolate Fudge

 2 cups (12 oz pkg) semi-sweet chocolate chips

-1 (14 oz) can Eagle Brand Condensed Milk, divided
+1 (14 ounce) can Eagle Brand Condensed Milk, divided

-6 oz white confectioners coating or 1 cup (6 oz) premium white chocolate chips
+6 ounces white confectioners coating or 1 cup (6 oz) premium white chocolate chips

 Green or red food coloring (optional)